OpenPhysical/PivManual/index.md

 * Common Access Card (CAC)

 This manual is intended to be a practical manual for developers looking to interoperate with these credentials.
 It is not intended as a guide for issuance.

+## Licensing

+Software in the PivManual repository is placed into the public domain.
+Software dependencies may be subject to their own licenses.